Building an HTML Contact Form: Best Practices and Accessibility Tips

 */

-Combine both: if the hidden field is filled or the time delta is unrealistic, drop the request quietly.
-This keeps UX pristine while blocking most junk.
+Use both patterns.
+If the hidden field is filled or the time delta is unrealistic, drop the request quietly.
+If abuse persists, escalate to a user-friendly challenge.

 <script>